tinacms/tina.io/content/guides/general/inline-blocks/add-more-blocks.md

 title: Add more Blocks
 ---

-### Step 9
+## Step 11 — Add an _Images_ Block

 At this point, we've got a taste of the many different aspects to configuring blocks, but our page is lacking and we can only add one type of block.
-In this step we will add a few more block types: Image Diptych, Paragraph.
+In this step we will add a few more block types: Image Diptych & Paragraph.
 Feel free to copy and paste these examples directly into the project.

 **components/Images.js**